google-deepmind/mujoco/doc/modeling.rst

 defined in a given class, it cannot be undefined in that class or in any of its child classes.
 So if the goal is to leave a certain attribute undefined in a given model element, it must be undefined in the active defaults class.

-A final twist here are actuators.
+A final twist here is actuators.
 They are different because some of the actuator-related elements are actually shortcuts, and shortcuts interact with the defaults setting mechanism in a non-obvious way.
 This is explained in the :ref:`Actuator shortcuts <CActuator>` section below.